Ingram scores 31 as Pelicans surprise Nuggets 112-100 - WHIZ News

 Neither team led by more than eight points until Ball’s 3-pointer with 4:07 remaining made it 104-95.
 That all but sealed the win.

-Nikola Jokic had 23 points and 10 rebounds for Denver, while Jerami Grant had 17.
+Nikola Jokic finished with 23 points and 10 rebounds for Denver, while Jerami Grant had 17.

 The Pelicans also knocked off the Nuggets 122-107 on Halloween.